 Each year, Cherokee County Electric Cooperative joins eight other east Texas cooperatives in sponsoring the East Texas Rural Electric Youth Seminar (ETREYS).
 CCECA offers an all-expenses-paid trip to 10 sophomores and juniors who are attending a high school in the CCECA service area.
 Participants are selected on the basis of overall excellence and involvement in extracurricular activities including leadership positions, academic awards, etc.

 Participating cooperatives include: Bowie-Cass, Cherokee County, Deep East, Houston County, Jasper-Newton, Panola-Harrison, Rusk County, Upshur Rural and Wood County.
 This year the event will be held in June at East Texas Baptist University in Marshall, Texas.

 For more information about ETREYS please contact Crystal De La Cruz at email@example.com or call 903-683-2248 ext.
 3055.

 In June, Mary Elizabeth Fletcher from Rusk High School was in Washington, D.C., expanding her horizons by exploring the monuments on the National Mall, shaking hands with elected officials and dancing on a boat on the Potomac River.

-Cummins was Cherokee County Electric Cooperative’s ETREY Program Scholarship winner, and the prize is a place on the 2019 Government-in-Action Youth Tour, an all-expenses-paid trip to the nation’s capital, June 12–21, with more than 157 fellow Texas students and 1,700 young adults from around the country.
+Cummins was Cherokee County Electric Cooperative’s ETREY Program Scholarship winner, and the prize was a place on the 2019 Government-in-Action Youth Tour, an all-expenses-paid trip to the nation’s capital, June 12–21, with more than 157 fellow Texas students and 1,700 young adults from around the country.